Ahmed-Tijani-Suleiman/Analysis-of-supermarket-data-across-Nigeria/README.md

   - The Unit Price, Quantity, Gross Income, Total, cog are positively correlated.
   - The time with the most sales in the Supermarket is 7Pm.
 ## Future Work
+  - Working with a data set that will require the application of data cleaning techniques.
+  - Apply machine learning models to get more information and to make predictions.
+## Stand Out Section
+  - Checking the correlation between variables and visualizing using heatmap().
+  - Checking the Spread of the Quantity of goods bought.
+  - To determine the gender that spends more for the cities
+  - To determine the product line each gender spends most on for the cities.
+  - Checking if the customer type influences sales.
+  - To determine the Peak sales hour.